 Cézanne Charles is a designer, curator and researcher working on design, technology, social justice and public policy for future-making.
 Charles is the Director of Creative Industries for Creative Many Michigan, leading its programs that provide the knowledge, funding, networks and advocacy needed to empower the practices of artists, designers and designer-makers within the state.
 Charles also co-founded with Stamps School of Art & Design professor John Marshall rootoftwo, a research and practice-driven hybrid design studio formed in 1998. rootoftwo work to create a condition where we can perceive ourselves, the here and now, and the future differently. rootoftwo makes social objects, experiences, and works for the public realm - typically at the scale of devices, furniture or small buildings.
 Their projects are designed to disrupt and reframe systems, networks and infrastructure.
 She serves on the Detroit Creative Corridor Center UNESCO Detroit City of Design Stewardship Board and the Board of Directors of Allied Media Projects.
 Charles has a Masters of Public Administration from the Gerald R. Ford School of Public Policy University of Michigan.

-Everard Findlay is widely recognized as a global thought-leader and influencer, providing targeted strategic consultancy and brand development for clients ranging from countries to cities, corporations, recording and visual artists, Ivy-league universities, and foundations.
-For the past two years, Everard has been working to create programming and strategy to increase equitability in Detroit.
-Among other projects, he created the Fisher Halfpipe event, casting “Skateboarding as a Cross-Cultural Platform”, and conceptualized the Maker City app and store, merging technology and development to connect Detroit entrepreneurs, makers, and designers with the global marketplace, as well as the Fisher Beacon Projects, which actively forge connection between the Fisher Building and all of Detroit’s neighborhoods.
-Findlay is the Mayoral Appointed Chair of Communications for GrowNYC, the Council for the Environment of New York City, as well as being a tenured board member for NeueHouse and Soho House.
-He serves on the board for the NCCP, the National Center for Children in Poverty, working on poverty alleviation across the United States, and serves on Dartmouth’s ICE Institute for cross-engagement between sciences and humanities.
-He also serves on the Friends of TimesTalks Committee for the New York Times.
+Everard Findlay is widely recognized as a global thought-leader and influencer, providing targeted strategic consultancy and brand development for clients ranging from countries to cities, corporations, recording and visual artists, universities, and foundations.
+For the past 2 years, Everard has been working to create programming and strategy to increase equitability in Detroit.
+Among other projects, he created the Fisher Halfpipe event, casting “Skateboarding as a Cross-Cultural Platform,” and he conceptualized the Maker City app and store, merging technology and development to connect Detroit entrepreneurs, makers, and designers with the global marketplace.
+He also created the Fisher Beacon Projects, which actively forge connections between the Fisher Building and all of Detroit’s neighborhoods.
+Findlay is the Mayoral Appointed Chair of Communications for GrowNYC, the Council for the Environment of New York City, as well as a tenured board member for NeueHouse and Soho House.
+He serves on the board for the the National Center for Children in Poverty, working on poverty alleviation across the United States, and he serves on Dartmouth’s Institute for Cross-Engagement between sciences and humanities.
+Findlay also serves on the Friends of TimesTalks Committee for the New York Times.

 Laura Mott joined Cranbrook Art Museum as the Curator of Contemporary Art and Design in November 2013 following an active career as a curator and lecturer in both the United States and Europe.
 She is currently a Warhol Curatorial Fellow in support of the upcoming exhibition Landlord Colors: On Art, Economy, and Materiality (2019).
 A selection of her recent curated exhibitions include Binion/Saarinen: A Project by McArthur Binion(2018); Maya Stovall: Liquor Store Theater (2017); The Truth Is I Hear You: A Project by The Cause Collective (2016); Read Image, See Text (2016); Him: A Project by Liz Cohen (2015); Nick Cave: Here Hear (2015); Theater of the Mind (2014); Cranbrook Hall of Wonders: Artworks, Objects, and Natural Curiosities (2014); Andy Warhol: The Record Covers, 1949 – 1987+ (2014), among others.
 Previously, she has held various curatorial positions at the University of Gothenburg in Sweden, Gothenburg Konsthall, IASPIS in Stockholm, Mission 17 in San Francisco, and The Whitney Museum of American Art in New York.
 She is a graduate of the Center for Curatorial Studies, Bard College, New York (MA in Curatorial Studies), and the University of Texas (BFA in Art History and a BA in Studio Art).